Azure/azure-sdk-tools/tools/test-proxy/docker/README.md

 Or add and trust with the toolchain of your choice.

 On a ubuntu-flavored distro of linux, feel free to re-use the import mechanism in the local file `import-dev-cert.sh`.
-Prior to using locally, ensure $CERT_FOLDER environment variable is set to the directory `dev_certificate` to access necessary files!
+Prior to using locally, ensure $CERT_FOLDER environment variable is set to the local directory `dev_certificate` to access necessary files!

 ## Confirm Success